Baltimore's Brandon Hyde, Miami's Skip Schumaker win Manager of the Year honors

 Miami's Skip Schumaker won the National League award in voting by the Baseball Writers' Association of America.

-Hyde earned 27 of 30 first-place votes, with Bruce Bochy of Texas receiving the other three.
-Two-time winner Kevin Cash of the Tampa Bay finished third.
+Hyde earned 27 of 30 first-place votes, with Bruce Bochy of the World Series champion Texas receiving the other three.
+Two-time winner Kevin Cash of the Tampa Bay Rays finished third.

 Schumaker led Miami to an 84-78 record — including 33-14 in one-run games — in his first season at the helm.
 The Marlins lost to Philadelphia in the Wild Card Series.